 Green infrastructure is also park systems and urban forests.
 The message here is that trees are a critical piece in green infrastructural systems and shouldn't be discounted in favor of other technologies.

 Constructed wetlands are another way to harness nature to manage water locally and provide wildlife habitat.

 Lastly, at the site-scale, smart communities are using green infrastructure for transportation systems (green streets), and green roofs, which can can bring the benefits of nature to the built environment.

-Researchers are amassing a body of evidence, proving that green infrastructure works: it has often proven more cost-effective than outmoded models of grey infrastructure, and also provide far more benefits for both people and the environment.
+Researchers are amassing a body of evidence to prove that green infrastructure works: these systems are shown to be more cost-effective than outmoded models of grey infrastructure, and also provide far more benefits for both people and the environment.
 Nature can be incorporated everywhere to provide many benefits at once.

 Below you’ll find hundreds of free research studies, news articles, and case studies, organized by green infrastructure scale, from broadest to smallest:

 Forests & Nature Reserves